dheerajka/Dreamforce-2018/README.md

 </a>

 ## Post-Deployment Steps
-After deployment please carry out the following steps:
-1. Make the App **Dreamforce 2018** visible to the desired profiles.
+After deployment please assign the Permission Set **Dreamforce 2018 App Permissions** to the desired users.
-2. Make the Custom Object **Session** and all its **Custom Fields** visible to the desired profiles.
-3. Make the Custom Visualforce Tab **Download Sessions** and the Custom Object Tab **Sessions** visible to the desired profiles.

 You can start using the App by selecting **Dreamforce 2018** from the App Menu and then navigating to the **Download Sessions** Tab.